Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

   ```

 ## **Techniques Used**
--Exploratory Data Analysis (EDA): To clean and understand the data.
+- Exploratory Data Analysis (EDA): To clean and understand the data.
--Visualization: Using Python libraries like Matplotlib and Seaborn to create graphs.
+- Visualization: Using Python libraries like Matplotlib and Seaborn to create graphs.
--Time Series Analysis: To explore trends over hours, days, and months.
+- Time Series Analysis: To explore trends over hours, days, and months.